 Ensuring Tampa Bay area businesses stay open

-The State of Florida opened the Business Damage Assessment Survey for Hurricane Ian on Wednesday, Sept.
-28. Please take a moment to complete the survey.
+The State of Florida opened the Business Damage Assessment Survey for Hurricane Milton on October 10, 2024 and Hurricane Helene on September 27, 2024.
+Please take a moment to complete the survey.
 Completion of the survey by as many business owners as possible helps to ensure the proper services will be available for recovery efforts.

 When disaster strikes, businesses in the Tampa Bay region can find the education, training and assistance needed to survive through our Business Continuation Services.